DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: The Dataset

 \section{The \dataset~Dataset}

 Key to training our model is a suitable dataset with drag annotations.
-The dataset must thus contain a collection of triplets $(x,y,\mathcal{D})$ where image $y$ represents the initial state of the object, $\mathcal{D}$ the collection of drags applied to $y$, and image $x$ the same object in a new state compatible with the action of the drags.
-Moreover, we wish the state change to be minimal, in the sense of affecting only the smallest subset of object parts that still result in a physically plausible state.
+It must thus contain a collection of triplets $(x,y,\mathcal{D})$, where image $y$ represents the initial state of the object, $\mathcal{D}$ is the collection of drags applied to $y$ and image $x$ denotes the same object in a new state compatible with the action of the drags.
+Moreover, we wish the state change to be minimal, in the sense that each drag only affects the smallest subset of object parts that still result in a physically plausible state.

-Creating such a dataset using real-world images would require carefully capturing photos of an articulated object in two articulation states, while ensuring consistency in camera position, lighting conditions and background across captures, and then manually annotating or reconstructing the drag.
-Fortunately, recent works on new-view synthesis indicated that generator models can be fine-tuned effectively using synthetic data only.
-We thus \emph{opt to} create a synthetic dataset, which allows us to control the articulation and lighting conditions, and to obtain the ground-truth drags directly from the 3D model.
+Creating such a dataset using real-world images would require carefully capturing photos of an articulated object in two articulation states while ensuring consistency in camera position, lighting condition and background across captures, and then manually annotating or reconstructing the drags.
+Fortunately, recent works on novel-view synthesis have indicated that generative models can be effectively fine-tuned using synthetic data only.
+We thus choose to create a synthetic dataset, which allows us to control the articulation and lighting conditions, and to obtain the ground-truth drags directly from the 3D model.

 We build our dataset on an existing 3D synthetic dataset, GAPartNet~\cite{geng2023gapartnet}, which adds rich, part-level annotations to the objects of~\cite{xiang2020sapien,liu22akb-48}.
-By rendering the assets under different articulation, we can obtain synthetic data with desired properties, as described next.
+By rendering the assets under different articulations, we can obtain synthetic data with desired properties, as described next.

 Among all the objects in GAPartNet, we select those that have at least one part which is annotated with one of the labels ``Hinge Handle'', ``Slider Drawer'', ``Hinge Lid'' and ``Hinge Door'', which results in $763$ candidate 3D models spanning $16$ categories.
-See \cref{sec:supp-dataset} for details.
+See the sup.~mat.~for details.

 \paragraph{Animating the Assets.}